Rush Limbaugh, the most listened-to radio talk show in America.

 He doesn't come from a disadvantaged background.

-Uh when some in the media, some of the Democrat Party besmirch and impugn members of the military as facing a rotten U.S. economy, no future here unless they go to the military, no other chance to go to college or what have you.
+When some in the media, some of the Democrat Party besmirch and impugn members of the military as facing a rotten U.S. economy, no future here unless they go to the military, no other chance to go to college or what have you.

-Uh These are these are truly uh special and unique people.
+These are truly special and unique people.

-Uh there aren't very many of them, and they don't deserve to be impugned, and they don't deserve to be ridiculed.
+There aren't very many of them, and they don't deserve to be impugned, and they don't deserve to be ridiculed.

 They deserve full support and love.

-And when I read something like this, uh, you know, it uh and and same time I'm reading it, I'm I'm thinking back to what some in this country, political people have said about the troops and about uh the war in Iraq and all that, and it just it it angers me, but at the at the same time the anger fades away and is replaced by just a swelling pride uh that there are people like this in the country.
+And when I read something like this, you know, and same time I'm reading it, I'm thinking back to what some in this country, political people, have said about the troops and about the war in Iraq and all that.

-Uh okay, I'm not crazy, but whoopy doo.
+Okay, I'm not crazy, but whoopee-doo.

-I mean, it's not owned by Versace anymore, it's owned by uh somebody, North Carolina.
+I mean, it's not owned by Versace anymore.

-It was I just take took note of it.
+I just took note of it.

-Uh it was primarily young people.
+It was primarily young people.

-This is about 10 o'clock at night, 10 or 10 30, is primarily young people, and they were in there uh hooking up and trying to get ready to go out, hit the clubs on South Beach and so forth.
+It's primarily young people, and they were in there hooking up and trying to get ready to go out, hit the clubs on South Beach and so forth.

 And that was their total focus.

-This is and don't misunderstand, I'm not con condemning this.
+And don't misunderstand, I'm not condemning this.

-Um I'm just observing it.
+I'm just observing it.

 Here we were.

-They were these kids were all nice, don't misunderstand.
+And these kids were all nice.

-And I reflected on at the same time, and this is just early on in the Iraq War.
+And I reflected on at the same time, and this is just early on in the Iraq war.

 This is shortly after the invasion.

-They've signed up, they've joined up, they're going over to uh Iraq or Afghanistan, and when they join the military, this climate, they know what they're signing up for, they know where they go or where they're headed, and I just uh the the contrast here was um uh unmistakable.
+And when they join the military, this climate, they know what they're signing up for, they know where they go or where they're headed.

 To me, it was a little bit profound.

-And I thought, wow, what a what an amazing country that we can engage in hostilities, very serious is the outcome with uh with with some people not having to worry or care about it at all.
+Very serious is the outcome with some people not having to worry or care about it at all.

 Now, some might say, well, that's not good.

-Others are willing to share the burden of uh going to Iraq or going to Afghanistan or take it on.
+Others are willing to share the burden of going to Iraq or going to Afghanistan or take it on.

-So Brady, thanks for the note.
+So, Brady, thanks for the note.

-Uh and I'm I'm happy to be able to share your note to me with uh with the American people, because they need to know uh the American people are battered each and every day with what's wrong with this country and how it's going to hell in a handbasket, and uh notes such as yours that I can share with uh the people in this audience uh do more to inspire them than you will ever know, including uh uh your service to the country.
+And I'm happy to be able to share your note to me with the American people because they need to know the American people are battered each and every day with what's wrong with this country and how it's going to hell in a handbasket.

 Thank you so much, and God bless you.

-Quick time out, we'll be back and continue after this.
+We'll be back and continue after this.

-You know, I'm I'm struck.
+You know, I'm struck.

-Uh we don't have to pay them to come in.
+We don't have to pay them to come in.

 And that's not true.